-The frequent occurrence of oil spill and chemical leakage has caused severe environmental pollution and ecological problems, which make oil-water separation a increasing serious challenge [1, 2].
-Currently, several methods have been studied to lower the adverse influences of oil spill and chemical leakage in environment, including in situ burning [3], skimming [4], bioremediation [5-9], chemical dispersion [10], and adsorption [11-13].
-Among the methods mentioned above, adsorption has aroused considerable interests because of its facile operation, low cost and flexible design [4-17].
-An ideal adsorbent material for oil-water separation should possess water repellency, superior adsorption performance, outstanding reusability and low material cost [18].
-However, many conventional adsorbent materials such as vegetable fibers [19], wool [20], modified organophilic clay [21], exfoliated grobite [22], and cellulose-based materials [23], exhibited various defects including oil adsorption efficiency, poor recyclability and high materials cost [24].
-These drawbacks limit their practical application in oils necessary to explore adsorbents with excellent adsorption removal.
-Therefore t is performance, low cost, and good recyclability.
+cost and flexible design [14-17].
+An ideal adsorbent material for oilwater separation should possess excellent water repellency, superior adsorption performance, outstanding reusability and low material cost [18].
+However, many conventional adsorbent materials, such as vegetable fibers [19], wool [20], modified organophilic clay [21], exfoliated graphite [22], and cellulose-based materials [23], exhibited various defects including low oil adsorption efficiency, poor recyclability and high materials cost [24].
+These drawbacks limit their practical application in oils removal.
+Therefore, it is necessary to explore adsorbents with excellent adsorption performance, low cost, and good recyclability.

 Recently, commercial sponge adsorbents, including polyurethane (PU) sponge and melamine sponge (MS), have attracted great attention for oil-water separation due to their low cost, good flexibility, three dimensional structure, and facile design [25].
 Given the outstanding properties, sponge adsorbents have been developed as alternative adsorbing materials.
 However, both PU sponge and MS are naturally amphipathic, which restricts the removal of oils from oil-water mixtures [26].
 Therefore, recent studies have focused on the surface modification of PU sponge and MS, which altered the hydrophilic surface to hydrophobic surface.
 Such surface would make the sponge high oil adsorption capacity and good water repellency in the separation process of oil-water.
-To this end, various materials have been selected to decorate the commercial sponges, including silanes [25], hydrophobic polymers [27, 28], hydrophobic nanoparticles [29, 30], carbon materials [31-33] and so on.
+To this end, various materials have been selected to decorate the commercial sponges, including silanes [25], hydrophobic polymers [27,28], hydrophobic nanoparticles [29,30], carbon materials [31-33] and so on.
 These modification materials could successfully switch the hydrophilic sponge surface to hydrophobic, making the sponge materials promising candidates for oil spill cleanup.
-More recently, sponge adsorbents with additional properties, such as magnetic property, stimuli-responsiveness, and excellent thrability under harsh conditions, have also been explored to address the opspill cleanup in some specific situations.
+More recently, sponge adsorbents with additional properties, such as magnetic property, stimuli-responsiveness, and excellent durability under harsh conditions, have also been explored to address the oil spill cleanup in some specific situations.

-To date, a good deal of work has been deno to explore the modification of sponge surface for enhancing its adsorption performance.
+To date, a good deal of work has been done to explore the modification of sponge surface for enhancing its adsorption performance.
 However, these reports are scattered which is not conducive to a comprehensive understanding of the related information on the synthesis and application of modified commercial sponges.
 Recent related reviews mainly focus on various advanced oil sorbents.
 For example, Ge et al. [34] discussed the design considerations for the fabrication of oil sorbents and summarized recently developed oil sorbents.
-However, only a fraction of his work relate to commercial sponges, which can not satisfy the further understanding of design and fabrication of hydrophobic commercial sponges.
-Moreover, we note that an all-round overview summarized the modification methods and materials of commercial sponge is still absent.
+However, only a fraction of his work relate to commercial sponges, which cannot satisfy the further understanding of design and fabrication of hydrophobic commercial sponges.
+Moreover, we note that an allround overview summarized the modification methods and materials of commercial sponge is still absent.
 Based on this consideration, this review presents the recent advances related to the materials used for modification, followed by a discussion of methods of modification.
 In addition, we address other important properties of sponge adsorbents to treat with oil spill under harsh conditions, and list some oil collection devices.
 Finally, the outlooks and challenges for fabrication and application of sponge adsorbents are also discussed to expect the better future applications of sponge adsorbents in the oil-water separation.
 Herein, we deem that this review will provide a good perspective for the design and application of ideal sponge adsorbents for oil spill treatments.